thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Prepending labels

-Prepends a label or a host to the current URI path.
+Prepends a host to the current URI path.

 ~~~php
 <?php